red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

 # Overview

-In this quick article, we'll show _why you shouldn't mock an ObjectMapper_ in your tests.
+In this short article, we'll show _why you shouldn't mock an ObjectMapper_ in your tests.
 We assume you have a general understanding of Java, Unit testing, and Mocking with Mockito.
-Here is a [Tutorial][mockito-tutorial] to refresh your knowledge about the annotations used in our code samples.
+Here is a [tutorial][mockito-tutorial] to refresh your knowledge about the annotations used in our code samples.

 # The problem